-An underground pipeline measuring 800m in length will be installed by Pemex to supply the required ethane.
-An alternate ethylene supply pipeline of 1.6km will also be laid from the Pemex facility to the polyethylene plant.
+An 800m-long underground pipeline was installed by Pemex to supply the required ethane.
+A 1.6km alternate ethylene supply pipeline was also laid from the Pemex facility to the polyethylene plant.

-Additional infrastructure to support the project will include a 3.7km underground pipeline to source water from the La Cangrejera water system and a 1.6km underground pipeline for natural gas supply, plus a five kilometre power transmission line from a nearby substation.
+Additional infrastructure to support the project includes a 3.7km underground pipeline to source water from the La Cangrejera water system and a 1.6km underground pipeline for natural gas supply, plus a five kilometre power transmission line from a nearby substation.

 Contractors involved in Nanchital's Ethylene XXI project